djomo-moungoue/PowerShellScripting/README.md

 Create a Private Virtual Switch called VLAN

-Install the 3 Virtual Machines (DC1, MEMBER1,CLIENT1)

 ![VLAN Architecture](Images/VLAN.JPG)

+Open Hyper-V-Manager
+- Create a private virtual switch that is isolated from everything else.
+Connect it to the private network.
+Rename it to VLAN and Click `Apply` then `OK`
+- Install the 3 Virtual Machines (DC1, MEMBER1,CLIENT1)
+    - Name and Location: (Default location: C:\ProgramData\Microsoft\Windows\Hyper-V\)
+    - Specify Generation: (Default: Generation 1)
+    - Assign memory: 512MB per VM because only 1.88GB of free virtual memory is available in my machine